Who is Texas Music Partners?

 - Keeps the creative process in mind, when choosing a career.

-- Incorporating the STEAM approach (Science, Technology, Engineering, Arts & Math), it helps students develop creative teamwork and problem-solving skills to keep up with the rapidly changing challenges of the future job market they will be walking into.
+- Our STEAM courses help students develop creative teamwork and problem-solving skills to keep up with the rapidly changing challenges of the future job market they will be walking into.

 - Brings families and friends together with outings to see and record live music.